Food truck permit quick answer

 A truck may be legal in one city and missing a BTR, fire inspection, park permit, or event approval in another.

-The app stores the permit names, agency links, renewal dates, and documents so operators know what to fix first.
+The app stores permit names, agency links, renewal dates, and documents so operators can see what is missing or expiring.

 PermitWatchdog